Star Trek VI: The Undiscovered Country

 Is it any good?

 The original cast, spectacular space-battle scenes, and overall good feeling make it easier to ignore the fact that the mystery plot is a klunky affair, filled with question marks.
 For example, shouldn't there be better security at the most important peace conference in Federation history?
 If Klingons had a shape-shifting alien spy, wouldn't she have been put to better use?
-However, the veteran cast appears to be having a fine time going through their paces -- they literally all sign their autographs over the end credits.
+However, the veteran cast of STAR TREK VI: THE UNDISCOVERED COUNTRY appears to be having a fine time going through their paces -- they literally all sign their autographs over the end credits.
 And fans of Sulu (George Takei) will enjoy how he is now a captain with his own starship.